Frequently Asked Questions / Practical Details

 What kind of bathrooms and showers are available?

 We will be using port-a-potties for toilets, and you’re welcome to pee outside.
-There is an all-gender shower house with sinks and shower stalls for general use.
+There is an all-gender shower house with sinks and shower stalls for campers’ general use.
 There is limited access to indoor bathrooms at the event site, which will be reserved for people with disabilities and other special needs.
 There are private outdoor shower available as well.

 What should I make sure to bring?